Tommes229/pathfinding-tower-defense/README.md

 ## License

-This project is for educational purposes.
+This project was for educational purposes.